Hansloth/RISC-V_Assembler/README.md

 # RISC-V_Assembler
-Implementing RISC-V Assembler in Python
+Implementing RISC-V Assembler with Python

 ## To run the code:
 >* STEP1 make an input.txt